 A research named as "iGreen" was proposed to stimulate power consumption awareness and behavioral change among laptop users via interactive energy-usage feedback with college students as the initial target group.

 This project is part of iGreen the project with an objective to analyze the users’ behavioral changes by examining their usage of laptops and their attitude towards the environmental issues for energy consumption.
 It also tries to find reasoning and provide a social feedback mechanism to improve the efficiency of energy consumption and reduce the waste of power.

 Buddhadev, Namrata, "User Monitor & Feedback Mechanism for Social Scientific Study on Laptop Energy Reduction" (2011).
 Master's Projects.
-Paper 178.
+178.